 Having at least one bedroom separate from the main living area is key to a family-friendly home base.
 For this reason, apartment-style lodgings are a great option for those travelling with toddlers in Queenstown.
 In town, try Highview Apartments, Blue Peaks Lodge and Apartments, Cranbury Courts, Garden Court Suites, The Glebe or The Platinum Villas.

 Arrowtown can also be an excellent place to base yourself as there are many great walks, adventures and toddler-friendly activities right on your doorstep.
-Family accommodation options include Viking Lodge, Arrowfield Luxury Apartments or Millbrook Resort.
-For a cheap and cheerful option - with on-site playgrounds and plenty of room to run around - try Arrowtown Holiday Park.
+Family accommodation options like Arrowfield Luxury Apartments or Millbrook Resort are ideal.
+For a cheap and cheerful option – with on-site playgrounds and plenty of room to run around – try Hampshire Holidays Parks, Arrowtown.

 If fun in the snow is on the agenda, you might want to consider Arthurs Point, located at the foot of Coronet Peak.
 The Queenstown Top Ten Holiday Park is here, or try Nugget Point which offers an on-site day spa (great for parents when they want to tag-team some time out!).